pinaska/jekyll-now/about.md

 My name is Kate, I am thirty something Polish girl, living in Canada.

-### More Information

 * Academic background: European language and finance.
-* I have been working 8 years in corporate environment before I discover blogging.
-And from blogging on Wordpress, it was a natural way to dive more into web development.
+* I have been working almost 8 years in acorporate environment before I discovered blogging.
+From blogging on Wordpress, it was a natural way to dive more into web development.
+So here I am, starting Web Development bootcamp at Red Academy, Vancouver, Spring 2018

 ### Wanna know more?